bbauska/UofM-Intro-HTML5/README.md

 this kind of knowledge that search engines or you yourself can gain by going from page to page to page, and with hopefully related material.
 So, let\'s get right into how you create a link on your page.
-Links are called anchor links and that\'s where we get the a for in the &lt;a&gt;
-tag.
-When you use an anchor tag, the &lt;a&gt; tag you\'re going to need to make sure that you\'ve two different parts.
+Links are called anchor links and that\'s where we get the a for in the **&lt;a&gt;** tag.
+When you use an anchor tag, the **&lt;a&gt;** tag you\'re going to need to make sure that you\'ve two different parts.
 You need a hyper reference and you need content.
 So the hyper reference is just the reference to the location of the new content.
-So in this case I used http://www.umich.edu.
+So in this case I used **http://www.umich.edu**.
 That tells a browser, if somebody clicks on this link this is where I want to request the new page from.
 We also need to have content.
 The content is what we call the clickable part.
 In this case, it\'s text.
 I would actually click on an underlined text that says, University of Michigan.
 But in some cases, it might be an image instead.
 So what types of links can we have?
 Some of the most common are called absolute links.
 We also have relative links.
 Internal links and graphical links and I\'m gonna show you examples of each one of those.
 With an absolute reference in the href section we need to put a fully formed URL.
-You need to have the http or https, the address, and any type of extra document name you want.
+You need to have the **http** or **https**, the address, and any type of extra document name you want.
 So if you remember there\'s three parts to URL, you have the protocol, the host, and the document.
 You need to include all of those if you have an absolute reference, right?
 Everything else is still pretty much the same.
 For a relative reference, we slightly change what goes in to the href.
 Instead of linking to some outside or even internal webpage, we\'re only going to put, in this case, the file name.

 So in this case we\'re going to link to \"page2.html.\" You might get slightly more in-depth than that, where you can include also some sort